Computation and Control of Unstable Steady States for Mean Field Multiagent Systems: Introduction

 Optimal control for interacting multiagent systems has been extensively studied over the last decade across different scales.
 At the microscopic level, the work \cite{cfpt} deals with consensus control over the Cucker-Smale model with $N$ microscopic agents.
 This idea has been extended to the kinetic level in \cite{albi2014kinetic,evac} where the control acts over a Boltzmann type PDE.
 In this paper, we focus on the control of densities at the mean field scale, that we formulate as a PDE-constrained optimization problem for the McKean-Vlasov PDE.
 First-order optimality conditions for this problem have been previously studied in \cite{PMP_PDE_Aronna,robfleig} for the Fokker-Planck equation, and in \cite{acfk,mfpmp,pearson22} for the McKean-Vlasov PDE.
 Although related, our work is conceptually different as it focuses on the mean-field/McKean-Vlasov nonlinear and nonlocal PDEs where multiple steady states can exist, and which cannot be stabilized using open-loop controllers.
-To circumvent this difficulty, we resort to the synthesis of feedback laws \cite{Kunisch_al_2018,dkk_21} via nonlinear model predictive control (MPC) \cite{borzisurvey,mfgmpc,mdmpc}.
+To circumvent this difficulty, we resort to the synthesis of feedback laws \cite{Kunisch_al_2018,dkk_21} via nonlinear model predictive control (MPC) \cite{borzisurvey,mfgmpc,mdmpc,AKMPC}.
+We also mention the (formal) link between optimal control methodologies for mean field dynamics and linear response theory, e.g. the study of the response of the system to a weak external forcing (control), in particular close to the transition point~\cite{LPZ2020, LPZ2021}.
+It was shown in these references that linear response theory breaks down close to the transition point, and that a weak external forcing can have a substantial impact on the behaviour of the mean field dynamics. { We emphasize the fact that the goal of this paper is to propose and test a systematic and robust methodology for identifying {\bf all} (stable and unstable) steady states of the McKean-Vlasov PDE, and of developing optimal control methodologies for steering the dynamics towards a chosen (unstable) steady state.
+The rigorous analysis of the methodology developed in this paper is a topic for future work.}

 In summary, the main contributions of this paper are: \begin{enumerate} \item The development of a numerical scheme for identifying all steady states (up to translation invariance), both stable and unstable, of noise-driven interacting particle systems in their mean field limit, posed on the torus.
 The proposed method combines a spectral Galerkin approximation of the McKean-Vlasov PDE with a deflated Newton's method to handle the multiplicity of solutions.
 This allows for a comprehensive characterization of the self-organization landscape of these systems, including the coexistence of various stationary configurations and the transitions between them.

 \item The formulation and solution of an optimal control problem for stabilizing the McKean-Vlasov PDE towards an unstable steady state.
 The control enters as an external forcing term in the PDE and is computed by solving a finite-horizon optimization problem using first-order optimality conditions.
 The control is synthesized using MPC, enabling the stabilization of unstable stationary solutions in a receding horizon fashion.